erico-tech-world/gen-coach-ai/DOCUMENTATION.md

 #### 2. TTS Not Working
 **Symptoms**: No audio playback or TTS errors **Solutions**:
-- Check TTS model availability
+- Check TTS model availability and API keys
-- Verify API keys for TTS services
-- Test with different TTS models
-- Check browser audio permissions
-- Review circuit breaker status
+- If Hugging Face is unavailable, functions auto-fallback to Groq
+- If Groq returns 429 (rate limited), the client uses Browser Speech automatically
+- Ensure browser can autoplay with sound or interact with the page first
+- Check Network → Response to confirm fields `audio` or `audioContent` and `contentType`
+- Confirm Edge env vars: `SUPABASE_URL`, `SUPABASE_ANON_KEY` for internal function calls

 #### 3. Authentication Issues
 **Symptoms**: Login/signup failures